If you are an experienced caregiver with a job offer in Canada, then you can apply for permanent residency.

 - Have education equivalent to Canadian Secondary School

-- Have to be minimally proficient in English or French
+- Is minimally proficient in English or French

 What are the Requirements of the New Caregiver Pilot Programs?